 It became clear right away, for better or worse, that virtual selling would need to be embraced.
 For many, it was a massive paradigm shift from the traditional selling techniques they were used to.
 Through baptism by fire, some learned new technologies to adapt.
 Virtual meetings, webinars, and virtual plant tours began to replace traditional selling methods.

 Part of the virtual selling strategy included connecting through social media channels, such as LinkedIn, creating virtual connections with decision-makers and centers of influence.
 The connections provided contact information for follow-up.
 Mobile applications made connecting and direct messaging even easier.

 Many manufacturers, for the first time, evaluated the virtual first impression they were making.
 We saw many update their sales presentations, websites, and messaging.
-Inbound marketing tactics, combined with outbound and sales follow-up, have helped many manufacturers reach new prospects and build their sales funnels.
+Inbound marketing tactics, combined with outbound and sales follow-up, have helped many manufacturers reach new prospects and better go about managing sales pipelines.

 Messaging is key.
 Understanding where their prospects are in the buying cycle is critical.
 Educational messaging demonstrates proficiency and leadership to those not ready to buy.
 In the early months of the pandemic, this included everyone that was struggling to find their footing as selling-based messaging wasn’t resonating.
 Initial communications, however, were focused on putting customers at ease and included information on how they were dealing with the upheaval, such as special cleaning protocols, employee staffing, and social distancing practices.